 For vibrantly colored madder soap, ensure that the soap enters gel phase after you pour it into the mold.
 Gelling is a heat-induced development in soap that happens during the initial stages of saponification.
 After you pour the soap batter into a mold(s), the lye solution and oils interact to form soap.
 This interaction is called saponification, and it produces extra heat.
 If this heat is sustained in some way, then the appearance of the soap will become glossier, and the color will deepen.
 It’s a purely aesthetic effect and optional in soap making.

 Without gelling, madder soap recipes will often finish as a matte pale to dusky pink.
 Some even begin as a pale lavender color but will eventually turn muted shades of pink.
 It’s a lovely shade of pink, in my opinion, but a lot less vibrant.
 If you gel madder soap, the pinks will intensify!
-You’ll get everything from a true pink to deep salmon.
+You’ll get everything from true pink to deep salmon.

 To gel soap, you can insulate it or oven process it.
 Insulating means wrapping the soap with something that will keep it warm such as a thick, fluffy towel.
 Just make sure it doesn’t touch the soap.
 You can then either leave it on the counter or put it in a warm place.
 If you use this method and make smallish batches, you should consider slightly warmer soaping temperatures (110-120F / 43-49C) or work in a warm room.
 Doing this will help the soap to gel fully, rather than just in the middle.

 Oven processing can be easier and more effective, though.
-While making the soap, turn the oven on to 170F (77C).
+While making the soap, turn the oven to 170F (77C).
 Once you pour the soap into the mold, put the mold inside the oven and turn off the heat.
 Leave the soap inside, without opening the door, until it’s cooled down.
 Twelve hours to a full day should do.
-Soaping temperatures for this method are flexible, and I often make soap at 100F (38C) and oven processing fully gels it.
-One thing that I do for oven processing small batches is to place the soap in a paper shoe box when it goes in the oven.
+Soaping temperatures for this method are flexible, and I often make soap at 100F (38C), and oven processing fully gels it.
+One thing I do for oven processing small batches is to place the soap in a paper shoe box when it goes into the oven.
 It helps to keep smaller batches warmer for longer.
 Just please make sure that the oven is off at all times if you do this.